Tax Tips For Selling Your Business

 When selling a firm of any size, thorough planning and a significant amount of activity is required.
 However, transitioning from running a business to selling a firm is not as easy as turning a switch.
 It is essential to plan in order to get yourself and your business ready in advance.

 To begin started, you need to organize your books and make sure that your company has a solid cash flow.
 It is imperative that you address any areas of your company that are in need of improvement as soon as possible, as these may prevent potential purchasers from moving forward with the purchase.
 The act of selling products or services takes a lot of time and can be a distraction from the day-to-day operations of a business; hence, having systems in place can be of assistance in ensuring that the business continues to run smoothly.

 Books in order

-Your books are essentially the lifeline of your business and any small business owner can vouch that books don’t balance themselves.
-In all likelihood, a potential buyer will go straight to your financials to assess their risk.
-Books that haven’t been properly managed can be a red flag for a potential buyers, so before you even think about putting the business on the market – invest in bookkeeping.
-As part of the due diligence process, a potential buyer may want to see financial records such as:
+Your company’s books are essentially the organization’s lifeline, and any person who owns a small business will attest to the fact that books don’t balance themselves.
+It is highly likely that a potential buyer will immediately look at your financials in order to evaluate the level of risk involved.
+Having books that haven’t been properly managed can be a red signal for potential purchasers, so invest in bookkeeping before you even consider putting the business up for sale.
+As part of the process of conducting due diligence, a prospective purchaser could request to see financial data such as:

-- Profit and loss statements for the past 24 to 36 months
+- Statements of profit and loss for the previous 24 to 36 months

 - Any bank loans or line of credit loans